University of Amsterdam ethical AI research receives multimillion-euro boost

 Amsterdam’s AI industry

 Amsterdam’s AI sector, spanning academia, startups and corporations, are grounded by a mission to ensure innovations truly benefit society.
-The UvA is part of the AI Technology for People programme, a public-private coalition of academic, medical and other organisations that help the city develop and deploy responsible AI.
+The UvA is part of the Amsterdam AI programme, a public-private coalition of academic, medical and other organisations that help the city develop and deploy responsible AI.
 The initiative encourages companies to conduct research in Amsterdam and establish headquarters in the city while helping improve the quality of life for residents, or making medical breakthroughs related to AI.